karthikeyansub/drivers-average-calculator-batch/README.md

 # Input and Output file path setup

   Go to /src/main/resources folder and change the input/output and log file path in the applicaion environment properties.

-Copy & paste the file "drivers-data.csv" in the input folder location
+  Copy & paste the file "/input/drivers-data.csv" in the input folder location

   Steps to build and execute the batch application

 # STEP #1: set classpath for windows using following command